-Section 15.4 Seniority Defined.
+Section 15.3 Seniority Defined.
 Seniority shall be defined as follows:

-- A. For Police Officers, seniority shall be the member's length of continuous service as a full-time Police Officer with the Division. - B. Seniority shall be lost upon occurrence of any of the following events: - 1.
+- A. Seniority shall be the member's length of continuous service as a Sergeant or as a Lieutenant with the Division.
+If two members are promoted to Sergeant on the same day, the member highest on the eligibility list shall be considered to have greater seniority than the other member promoted on the same day. - B. Seniority shall be lost upon occurrence of any of the following events: - 1.
 Removal for just cause; - 2.
 Resignation, including resignation for purposes of regular retirement; - 3.
 Layoff for a period of time exceeding twelve (12) months; - 4.
 Unexcused failure to return to work upon expiration of an approved leave of absence; or, - 5.
 Unexcused failure to return to work upon recall from layoff.